DockYard-Academy/curriculum/README.md

 To open the .livemd files in the **curriculum** folder you will need the latest version of `livebook` running.
 Presently, there are no other requirements.

-The Fundamentals section currently has completed lessons.
-The other folders are placeholders.

 ## Getting Started
 - Ensure you have [asdf](https://asdf-vm.com/guide/getting-started.html#_1-install-dependencies) installed
 - Ensure you have the latest [livebook](https://github.com/livebook-dev/livebook) installed.